Solyaridz3/electro/README.md

 # electro
 E-commerce Website written in Django.

-## HTML and CSS styles have been downoaded from the internet and and were changed by me instead of creating templates from scratch
+## HTML and CSS styles have been downloaded from the internet and and were changed by me instead of creating templates from scratch

 #### Setup